snakemake/snakemake/README.md

-Snakemake -- a pythonic workflow system
+# Snakemake - a pythonic workflow system

-Snakemake is a workflow management system that aims to reduce the complexity of creating workflows by providing a fast and comfortable execution environment, together with a clean and modern specification language in python style.
+Snakemake is a workflow management system that aims to reduce the complexity of creating workflows by providing a fast and comfortable execution environment, together with a clean and readable specification language in Python style.
 Snakemake workflows are essentially Python scripts extended by declarative code to define rules.
 Rules describe how to create output files from input files.

 Homepage: http://snakemake.bitbucket.org

-Copyright (c) 2016 Johannes KÃ¶ster <johannes.koester@tu-dortmund.de> (see LICENSE)
+Copyright (c) 2012-2017 Johannes Köster <johannes.koester@protonmail.com> (see LICENSE)